Usaamakhan/replit-twibbon/replit.md

 - Focus on compatibility with Replit environment
 - Maintain clean, working codebase structure
 - **When importing from GitHub: Do not make any automatic changes or modifications to the code.
 Only set up the environment to run the existing code as-is.
 Even if the app appears stuck or shows loading states, do not attempt to debug or fix issues automatically - only install dependencies and configure the runtime environment.**
+- **IMPORTANT - Testing Environment: App is tested on Vercel deployment (where environment variables are configured), NOT locally in Replit.
+Never take screenshots or attempt to test functionality in Replit environment.
+All testing happens on Vercel.**

 ### System Architecture
 Built with Next.js 15.5.2 (App Router), React 19.1.0, Tailwind CSS 4, Firebase (auth), and Supabase (database/storage).